nrdave/dotfiles/README.md

 - Carlito
 - Caladea

+### fuzzel

+The launcher I'm using for Wayland right now.
+My config changes the colors to use some of my terminal colors, enables XDG Desktop file Actions (e.g. the private window option in the Firefox .desktop file), and uses kitty to open terminal apps.

 ### git

 I don't include my actual .gitconfig file (for security reasons).
 I do have a `.gitconfig-common` which I use to set configs that don't have any important info.
 This amounts to setting the `defaultBranch` attribute to `master` and setting a custom commit message.